Ready to hire your new product manager?

 These questions are crucial to develop a product capable of making a positive impact on the market.

-Which is why a great product manager invests considerable time, energy, and resources into continuously defining these points.
+That is why a great product manager invests considerable time, energy, and resources into continuously defining these points.

-They have an analytical mindset, and are comfortable taking on tricky negotiations to make sure the user’s best interests are met.
+They have an analytical mindset and are comfortable taking on tricky negotiations to make sure the user’s best interests are met.

 They might conduct research across various channels and demographics to inform the product’s vision.